hwdong/hwdong-old.github.io/_posts/2016-01-28-3d non rigid registration.md

 <!--more-->

-It seemd the older DT algorithm is better than two other newer algorithms (ASAP and ED).
+It seems the older DT algorithm is better than two other newer algorithms (ASAP and ED).
 In the figure 2, algorithm1(ASAP), algorithm2(ED), algorithm3(DT) are compaired.